 This is true -- QV is indeed very fast.
 Its in-memory engine, which stores all data in RAM indexed and compressed, eliminates slow disk I/O operations and therefore all selections and filters are processed extremely fast.
-Not to forget to mention utilization of multi-core CPU architectures and not so widely known QlikView's feature -- precompilation of selections.
+Not to forget to mention high utilization of multi-core CPU architectures and not so widely known QlikView's feature -- precompilation of selections.

 At the same time, as data volume becomes larger the response time increases proportionally.
 However, QlikView can't scale horizontally and split processing of a query to several nodes (thus reducing query time inversely to number of nodes).
 At the same time, relational analytic DMBSs with horizontally scalable MPP architecture can achieve similar to QlikView response times on relatively large data sets ( >1bln. of rows ).
 One of my customers has got similar response times for QlikView on 64GB server and two-node Vertica cluster (32GB each node) for 200GB data set.

 Myth #2: Rollout time for QV is weeks not months

 This is also true.
 Due to absence of sophisticated metadata layer and use of automatically pre-joined tables (so called associative model) developing not complex analytic applications is fast and easy.
 1-2 weeks from requirements specification to first working prototype is not a nonsense.
 Good set of charts with very flexible expressions engine also make life easier.